WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - you can **use XRay for distributed tracing**.

-* remeber that **X-Ray collects data of INCOMMING requests.
+* remember that **X-Ray collects data of INCOMMING requests.
 Not only those made within / outside our service**

 - **X-Ray works in real-time**.
 Can be used for real-time monitoring.